giorgiacantisani/Python-Tutorial/blogpost2.md

     ```
     **From now on, our current directory will be `path/to/project_name/`** unless specified

- Your project organization will look like this:
+ Now your project organization will look like this:

  ------------

     ├── LICENSE